Conference sonnet class under the maple tree on the Frost grounds

 • Strengthen your poetic craft, whether writing in free verse or form.

 Our award-wining instructors are among the premiere formalist poets in the United States.
 Their work has been published in many journals, including PoetryThe Yale Review, The Hudson ReviewMeasure, and many more.
-The Master Class this year will be taught by the amazing poet Allison Joseph.
+The Master Class this year will be taught by the amazing poet Angela Alaimo O’Donnell.

-Meredith Bergmann is an award-winning sculptor with public monuments in New York, Boston, and Lexington, MA.
+Meredith Bergmann is an award-winning sculptor with public monuments in New York, Boston, and Lexington, Massachusetts.
 Her poetry and criticism have appeared in many journals including Barrow Street, Contemporary Poetry Review, Hopkins Review, Hudson Review, The New Criterion, Tri Quarterly Review and the anthologies Hot Sonnets, Love Affairs at the Villa Nelle, Alongside We Travel: Contemporary Poets on Autism, and Powow River Poets Anthology II.
 She was poetry editor of American Arts Quarterly from 2006-2017.
-Her chapbook A Special Education was published in 2014 by EXOT Books and her new, self-illustrated book, The Dying Flush, will be published in April.
+Her chapbook A Special Education was published in 2014 by EXOT Books and her new, self-illustrated book, The Dying Flush, was published by EXOT in 2024.
 She has won three Honorable Mentions from the Frost Farm Poetry Prize and a 2nd prize from the Connecticut Poetry Club.
 Bergmann has taught ekphrastic poetry workshops at the Poetry by the Sea and Writing the Rockies conferences.

 Exphrastic Poetry: From Achilles to the Kitchen Sink

-Brian Brodeur is the author of four poetry collections, most recently Some Problems with Autobiography (2023), which won the 2022 New Criterion Prize.
+Brian Brodeur is the author of four poetry books, most recently Some Problems with Autobiography (2023), which won the 2022 New Criterion Poetry Prize.
 His poem “After Visiting a Former Student in a Psychiatric Unit,” won the 2023 Frost Farm Prize.
-New poems and literary criticism appear in Hopkins Review, Los Angeles Review of Books, The New Criterion, and The Writer’s Chronicle.
-Brian lives with his wife and daughter in the Whitewater River Valley.
-He teaches creative writing and American literature at Indiana University East.
+New poems and literary criticism appear in Hopkins Review, Image, Los Angeles Review of Books, and Pushcart Prize XLIX (2025).
+Brian teaches creative writing and American Literature at Indiana University East.

 Sponsored by the Trustees of the Robert Frost Farm and the Hyla Brook Poets